billerickson/Term-Menu-Order/readme.txt

 3. 'menu_order' available when editing a term.

 == Changelog ==

+= 0.4.0 =
+* Only delete data when plugin is deleted, not on deactivation
+* Other minor bug fixes based on messages in support forum

 = 0.3.1 =
 * Re-added French language support.
 * Added Spanish language support.
 Thank you to Ivan Vasquez for this contribution!